 If you want to add even more clarity and fun, you can do something like Buffer’s our lovely choice of tool for social media scheduling!
 Scheduling the tasks will reduce confusion and direct communication.

-It’s not a big deal where you keep your product roadmap in Hellonext, Trello or somewhere else.
+It’s not a big deal where you keep your product roadmap in Hellonext, Trello, or somewhere else.
 Though, I’d probably recommend using a tool like Hellonext, which is specially designed for handling product roadmaps, which is built default into it.
-We also like Trello, but it was not designed for product road mapping.
+We also like Trello, but it was not specifically designed for product road mapping.

 Have a communication around the format of your roadmap and the entries in it.
 Everyone who has been permitted to change the roadmap should accept the common “way” to do it.